Analysis | Alex Smith has been a miracle for Washington. He could be the team’s future, too.

 The thrill of making his first start in 728 days was gone.
 He couldn’t even marvel at how he has thrown for more than 300 yards these past two games for the first time in his career.
 All that mattered was the defeat still burning on the scoreboard down the tunnel from where he sat and the young players he might be able to lead into a future he couldn’t have expected.

 It was a strange thought in a strange year.
-But after everything that’s happened these last couple years for Alex Smith and the Washington Football Team, it was an oddly normal one, too.
+But after everything that’s happened these past couple of years for Alex Smith and the Washington Football Team, it was an oddly normal one, too.